Varicose Vein Treatment

 Foam sclerotherapy is used to treat varicose veins.
 Small spider veins do not require foam; liquid is actually preferable for these little veins.

-There is no upper limit in the size of the vein for the use of foam.
-Even the largest of veins can be treated.
-Until about 2002, the only option for treating these veins was surgery.
-Foam sclerotherapy in combination with ultrasound guidance makes surgery unnecessary in almost all cases.
+There is no upper limit in the size of the vein for the use of foam sclerotherapy.
+Even the largest of veins can be treated (although the success rate drops as veins get larger).
+Until about 2002, the only option for treating these large veins was surgery.
+Modern techniques (foam sclerotherapy and endovenous laser) make surgery unnecessary in almost all cases.

 What are the alternatives to foam sclerotherapy?